doc-ai/react-reorder/README.md

-  getRef={this.storeRef.bind(this)} // Function that is passed a reference to the root node when mounted (optional) component="ul" // Tag name or Component to be used for the wrapping element (optional), defaults to 'div' placeholderClassName="placeholder" // Class name to be applied to placeholder elements (optional), defaults to 'placeholder' draggedClassName="dragged" // Class name to be applied to dragged elements (optional), defaults to 'dragged' lock="horizontal" // Lock the dragging direction (optional): vertical, horizontal (do not use with groups) holdTime={500} // Default hold time before dragging begins (mouse & touch) (optional), defaults to 0
+  getRef={this.storeRef.bind(this)} // Function that is passed a reference to the root node when mounted (optional) component="ul" // Tag name or Component to be used for the wrapping element (optional), defaults to 'div' placeholderClassName="placeholder" // Class name to be applied to placeholder elements (optional), defaults to 'placeholder' dragHandlerClassName="handler" // Class name that the draggable element can be dragged by (optional), defaults to null (i.e. entire element is draggable) draggedClassName="dragged" // Class name to be applied to dragged elements (optional), defaults to 'dragged' lock="horizontal" // Lock the dragging direction (optional): vertical, horizontal (do not use with groups) holdTime={500} // Default hold time before dragging begins (mouse & touch) (optional), defaults to 0